Skip to main content

 Note: Your documents are extremely important.
 They legitimize your presence in the United States.
 Keep them in a safe and secure place.

-Canadian and some British Commonwealth citizens do not need visas to enter the U.S., but they must present their I-20 forms for processing at the point of entry even if the official does not ask for it.
+Canadian and Bermudian citizens do not need visas to enter the U.S., but they must present their I-20 forms for processing at the point of entry even if the official does not ask for it.
 They are also required to pay the SEVIS fee and should follow the instructions above before traveling in order to present the receipt at the Port of Entry.
 They should also be prepared to show evidence of financial support and proof of citizenship.
-Without a stamped I-20 and an I-94 card with the F-1 or J-1 designation on it, you are considered a tourist in the United States and will not be legally able to study.
+In the case of students from Bermuda, they need to make the airline representatives, and Custom and Border Protection officers aware that their passport code for Bermuda is (BMU) and not (GBR) as it was before, so they can be admitted as students without needing a visa.

 Note: If you will not be entering the U.S. on an F-1 visa, do not use an I-20 form to obtain a visa.
 If you receive an I-20, please return it to the Office of Admissions with an explanation of the type of visa you hold.